 You will return to camp late at night.

-In the morning you are offered a cup of coffee or tea and a snack.
+In the morning you are offered breakfast.
 Depending on the successes on day 1 and the wolves’ whereabouts it is sometimes decided to get up early for a short morning excursion.
-After that you will take down the tent camp together and travel back to civilization where the excursion is rounded off with a well-deserved brunch.
+After that you will take down the tent camp together and travel back to civilization where the excursion is rounded off.

-This activity takes place in the wild, meaning that although you will be visiting the location where these animals live, no guarantees can be given as to what you will get to see/photograph.
+This activity takes place in the wild, meaning that although you will be visiting the location where these animals live, no guarantees can be given as to what you will get to see or photograph.